- Do you Qualify?

 Policies and Rules

-Once your business has been invited to submit a full application, you must first read our Policies and Rules booklet.
+If you have been invited to submit an application to sell, you will be able to download a copy of our Policies and Rules booklet.
 This document will prepare you for market day operations, our fee structure, permits, and other pertinent information.
+All applicants MUST read this booklet before signing and submitting their application to sell.

-Vendors are invited to apply only if we have reasonable certainty of granting selling space at one or more of our markets.
-We now have an electronic application process, and qualifying vendors will be sent an email with log in instructions.
+Vendors are invited to apply only if we have reasonable certainty of granting them selling space at one or more of our markets.
+We have an electronic application process, and qualifying vendors who have been reviewed/jurried will be sent an email with log-in instructions.
+Farmers and vendors who sold the previous season (and are in good standing regarding rules, fee payments, etc.) are automatically invited to apply to return in the coming season.

 All relevant licenses, permits and other documents must be submitted with the application form.
-However, if you are a food business still waiting for Health Department permits, you can wait to secure those permits upon acceptance at one of our markets.
+However, if you are a food business still waiting for Health Department permits, you may wait to secure those permits upon acceptance at one of our markets.
+Vendors' stalls must have proper signage, pricing information, information about ingredients and sourcing, correct certification information, etc.

 Inquiries and applications are accepted and processed primarily in November through February for the following market season.